gamemann/hiscore_server/README.md

 ##  Hiscore Server

-A lightweight NodeJS server for receiving high score data.
+A lightweight NodeJS server for receiving high score data over TLS.
-Stores scores in a MySQL database.
+Player data is then stored in a MySQL database.